furiousai/FuriousAI/content/post/technical_debt_symptoms/index.md

 [↩️ Return to the list of symptoms](#symptoms-of-ml-project-technical-debt)

 ## Conclusion
 I hope you have found this article helpful!
-Do not let technical debt to become unbearable and cut down an innovation rate of your ML-projects!
+Do not let technical debt become unbearable and cut down an innovation rate of your ML-projects!

 If notice an error or just in a mood to say hello, please contact me via [LinkedIn](https://www.linkedin.com/in/vasinkd/), [Telegram](https://t.me/vasinkd) or [email](mailto:vasin.kd@gmail.com).
 Every message counts, your feedback really motivates me for creation of a new content!
 Also, you are very welcome to subscribe to my Telegram channel: [@FuriousAI](https://t.me/FuriousAI).